egXcoder/Study-Repository/linux/apache/readme.md

 SetHandler "proxy:unix:/run/php/php8.1-fpm.sock|fcgi://localhost"
     -- "|": The | separates the socket path from the backend “URL.”
     -- "fcgi://localhost": fcgi://localhost is just a label for Apache’s proxy system — it doesn’t actually use TCP here since we already gave it a Unix socket.
 Required syntax so Apache knows it’s talking to a FastCGI server.

+- `<VirtualHost *:443>` .. tells Apache: “Listen on all network interfaces (*) on port 443
+- `<VirtualHost 127.0.0.1:443>` .. tells apache: listen on loopback network interface
+- `ServerName example.com` ..
+This is the primary domain for this virtual host.
+When a browser requests https://example.com, Apache matches it to this block. if no host matches, then apache will fallback to the default host even if it doesnt match
+- `DocumentRoot /var/www/html` ..
+If someone visits https://example.com/index.html, Apache will look for /var/www/html/index.html
+- `Protocols h2 h2c http/1.1` .. use these protocols with ordered prioritiy
+- `<Directory /var/www/html> ... </Directory>` ..
+A directory-specific configuration.
+- `Options Indexes FollowSymLinks` ..
+    -- Indexes → if no index.html is found, Apache may show a file listing.
+    -- FollowSymLinks → allows symbolic links to be followed.
+- `Options -Indexes +FollowSymLinks`: stop file listing, please notice your site will still serve index.html or index.php if present
+- `AllowOverride All`: Lets .htaccess files inside /var/www/html override Apache settings.
+- `AllowOverride None`: stop .htaccess overriding, if it exist in directoy
+- `Require all granted` ..
+Allows anyone (all clients) to access the files.